wizo06/japanese/docs/grammar/fundamentals/particles.md

     :---: | :---:
     ==雨が== | 降る

     「が」 marks the subject of the sentence.
 In other words, it marks the main wagon "A".
 It marks the *doer*.
 It tells us *who* or *what* is doing the action of engine "B".
 Here, the engine "B" is the verb 「降る」(fall).
 What is falling?
 Rain is falling.
-This is an ["A does B" sentence](a-and-b.md#engine-b).

     **Example 2**